12 Management Best Practices to Use

 You’ll need to determine whether they share your company’s views and values, and then consider the candidate’s skills and the role fit.

 Picture seeing them down the hallway— would you be happy to see them?
+Would they be happy to be there, or will they have a future of no shows and requiring appointment reminders to come in to work?

 2. Be consistent in your actions

 Consistency means that employees know exactly what to expect of you as predictable managers bring stability to the workplace.
 Without a consistent leader, employees are likely to feel confused and stressed, which will affect their productivity.
+Additionally, bigger companies have to deliver consistent results for their stakeholders and investors each revenue cycle.

 An excellent example of a consistent leader is Jack Welch, the former CEO of General Electric, who is often named as one of the best leaders in history.